mr-manuel/venus-os_dbus-mqtt-battery/README.md

 ### Purpose

 The script emulates a battery in Venus OS.
 It gets the MQTT data from a subscribed topic and publishes the information on the dbus as the service `com.victronenergy.battery.mqtt_battery` with the VRM instance `41`.

+It also can be used to aggregate multiple batteries.
+In this case you can use Node-RED to read the data from multiple batteries and then feed the calculated data to this driver, which then is selected as battery monitor.

 ### Config